How to Set Boundaries With Family (When It Feels Impossible)

 Expect a reaction — and plan for it.
 The first time you set a boundary with a family member who is not used to you having them, there will almost certainly be a reaction.
 Have a plan for how you will respond — which is usually: staying calm, restating the boundary simply, and not engaging with the reaction as if it is an argument you need to win.

 Hold the boundary after you set it.
 A boundary that is not held is not a boundary — it is a suggestion.
 Every time you hold it, you communicate that it is real.
-Every time you abandon it under pressure, you communicate that pressure works.

 When It Does Not Go Well

-Give it time.
-Give yourself compassion.
-And when you find yourself having given in again — when you said yes when you meant no, or stayed when you should have left, or absorbed something you did not have to absorb — do not use it as evidence that you are incapable of change.
+And when you find yourself having given in again — when you stayed quiet when you should have spoken — do not use it as evidence that you are incapable of change.
+Use it as information.
+What made it hard this time?
+What would you do differently next time?

 The goal is not perfection.
 The goal is progress — the slow, uneven, sometimes-you-get-it-right-and-sometimes-you-don't process of learning to honour yourself even with the people who have known you longest.